The Path to Proton Structure at One-Percent Accuracy

 \subsection{Comparison to experimental data}

-In Fig.~\ref{fig:data_vs_theory_nnpdf40} we present a comparison between a representative selection of data included in the NNPDF4.0 baseline fits and the corresponding NLO and NNLO best-fit results, with the main goal of providing a visual assessment of the fit quality and of the relative size of the data and PDF uncertainties.
+In Fig.~\ref{fig:data_vs_theory_nnpdf40} we present for illustrative purposes a comparison between a selection of data included in the NNPDF4.0 baseline fits and the corresponding NLO and NNLO best-fit results, with the main goal of providing a visual assessment of the fit quality and of the relative size of the data and PDF uncertainties.
 The data shown are selected as representative of the global dataset; specifically we show results for the following data: the lowest $Q$ bin of the combined HERA charm cross-section~\cite{H1:2018flt}; the SeaQuest (DYE906) differential cross section~\cite{Dove:2021ejl}; the central rapidity bin of the ATLAS 7~TeV $W^+$ rapidity distribution~\cite{Aaboud:2016btc}; the highest dilepton invariant mass bin for ATLAS 8~TeV high-mass DY~\cite{Aad:2016zzw}; the $0.5 \le |y| \le 1.0$ dijet rapidity bin for the CMS 7 TeV dijets~\cite{Chatrchyan:2012bja}; the lowest $p_T^Z$ bin of the CMS 8~TeV $Z$ $p_T$ distribution~\cite{Khachatryan:2015oaa}; the ATLAS 8~TeV normalized single top rapidity distribution~\cite{Aaboud:2017pdi}; and the top rapidity distribution for CMS 13~TeV top pairs in the lepton+jets final state~\cite{Sirunyan:2018wem}.
 All results are normalized to the central experimental value.
 Data error bars correspond to the sum in quadrature of all uncertainties.
 Correlated systematic uncertainties are large or even dominant in several cases, therefore the plots displayed in Fig.~\ref{fig:data_vs_theory_nnpdf40} should be viewed as a qualitative indication, while a quantitative assessment is provided by the $\chi^2$ values of Tables~\ref{tab:DIS_dataset_chi2}-\ref{tab:OTHERLHCPROCESSES_dataset_chi2}.
 A full set of comparisons of the NNLO PDF to all the data included in the fit are linked to the NNPDF website \url{https://nnpdf.mi.infn.it/nnpdf4-0/} and can be found in~\cite{NNPDF:datatheory}.